Web archiving: Crawlers

 However, it is important to note that a native format web archive, i.e., a fully browsable web archive, with working links, media, etc., is only really possible using crawler technology.

 The Web is so large that crawling a significant portion of it takes a large number of technical resources.
-The Web is changing so fast that portions of a website may change before a crawler has even finished crawling it.
+Also, the Web is changing so fast that portions of a website may suffer modifications before a crawler has even finished crawling it.

 General limitations

 Some web servers are configured to return different pages to web archiver requests than they would in response to regular browser requests.
-This is typically done to fool search engines into directing more user traffic to a website, and is often done to avoid accountability, or to provide enhanced content only to those browsers that can display it.
+This is typically done to fool search engines into directing more user traffic to a website and is often done to avoid accountability or to provide enhanced content only to those browsers that can display it.

 Not only must web archivists deal with the technical challenges of web archiving, they must also contend with intellectual property laws.
 Peter Lyman states that "although the Web is popularly regarded as a public domain resource, it is copyrighted; thus, archivists have no legal right to copy the Web".
 However national libraries in some countries have a legal right to copy portions of the web under an extension of a legal deposit.

 Some private non-profit web archives that are made publicly accessible like WebCite, the Internet Archive or the Internet Memory Foundation allow content owners to hide or remove archived content that they do not want the public to have access to.
 Other web archives are only accessible from certain locations or have regulated usage.
 WebCite cites a recent lawsuit against Google's caching, which Google won.

 Laws

-In 2017 the Financial Industry Regulatory Authority, Inc. (FINRA), a United States financial regulatory organization, released a notice stating all the business doing digital communications are required to keep a record.
+In 2017 the Financial Industry Regulatory Authority, Inc. (FINRA), a United States financial regulatory organization, released a notice stating all the businesses doing digital communications are required to keep a record.
 This includes website data, social media posts, and messages.
 Some copyright laws may inhibit Web archiving.
 For instance, academic archiving by Sci-Hub falls outside the bounds of contemporary copyright law.
 The site provides enduring access to academic works including those that do not have an open access license and thereby contributes to the archival of scientific research which may otherwise be lost.